 This system of equations includes three structural models.
 The first model expresses the economic growth equation.
 The second model represents the poverty equation and the third model is the income inequality equation.
 The endogenous variables on the system equation are economic growth (RGDP), poverty (Pov), and income inequality (Gini).
 The independent variables (in SEM, it is called predetermined variables) are investment (Inv), unemployment (Un), education (Edu), and district minimum wage (Wage).
 The RGDP, Pov, Gini, Edu, and Wage are expressed in the natural logarithmic form indicating their growth so that in its interpretation, they are expressed in percentage.
 Inv is expressed in billion rupiahs and Un is expressed in percentages.

 Economic growth is the total economic output from each district (regional gross domestic product) in the form of a natural logarithm as a proxy for economic growth on an annual basis based on fixed prices in 2010.
-Poverty is the population of the poor from each district which is semi-annual data but this study uses it for the March period.
-Income inequality is the income Gini ratio that describes the income inequality in each district, which is semi-annual data and the Gini ratio used is for the March period.
-Investment is gross fixed capital in each district, collected on an annual basis on fixed prices in 2010.
-Unemployment is the proportion of open unemployment to the labor force or open unemployment rate.
-The open unemployment rate is semi-annual data but this study uses it for the August period.
-Education is the average length of schooling in each district in form of annual data.
-Wage is the district minimum wage in each district in form of annual data.
+This study uses data for the month of March for the population of the poor in each district, which is based on semi-annual statistics.
+Income inequality is the income Gini ratio that describes the income inequality in each district, which is semi-annual data, and the Gini ratio used is for the March period.
+Investment is gross fixed capital in each district, collected annually on fixed prices in 2010.
+Unemployment is the ratio of unemployed individuals to the labour force, often known as the open unemployment rate.
+This analysis utilises the semi-annual statistics for the open unemployment rate for the month of August.
+In the form of annual data, education is the average length of schooling in each district.
+Annual data represents the district minimum wage in each district.

 The steps for this research method are as follows.
 First, the simultaneity problem or endogeneity of the variables (economic growth, poverty, and income inequality) will be tested using the Hausman Simultaneity Test (Gujarati, 2009).
 Second, identify the structural equation to ensure the 3SLS estimation method can be used.
-‘K’ is the sum of predetermined variables in the system and k is the sum of predetermined variables in each structural equation. ‘m’ is the sum of endogenous variables in each structural equation.
+'K' is the sum of predetermined variables in the system, and k is the sum of predetermined variables in each structural equation. 'm' is the sum of endogenous variables in each structural equation.
 The structural equation is Over-identified if K-k > m-1, Exactly-identified if K-k = m-1, and Under-identified K-k < m-1 (Gujarati, 2009).
 For estimation to be carried out, the equation identification results must be exactly identified or overidentified (K-k ˃ m-1).

 Third, estimate the system equation model using STATA using the 3SLS approach.
 Fourth, the estimation of the model must typically be checked for the classical assumptions using the normality test, heteroscedasticity test, multicollinearity test, and autocorrelation test (Karina & Syahnur 2021).
 The purpose of these assumptions is to guarantee that the estimators are the Best Linear Unbiased Estimators (BLUE).
 The assumption of autocorrelation is unnecessary because the data used is panel data.
 The F-test and t-test are employed to examine the impact of the independent variable on the dependent variable.